What Do Quality Stocks and Bonds Mean?

-World events have a significant effect on the financial markets, which recoil at even a whiff of the unknown or uncertainty.
-So, it’s understandable that clients often ask me how they can maintain their financial and emotional equilibrium in these tumultuous times.
-My answer: Own quality stocks and bonds that produce income.
+World events have a significant effect on the financial markets, which recoil at even a whiff of uncertainty.
+So, it’s understandable that clients often ask how they can maintain their financial and emotional equilibrium in these tumultuous times.
+The answer: Own quality stocks and bonds that produce income.
 It’s that simple.

 A Diversified Income Stream

-A diversified income stream means that the company isn’t a “one trick pony” and ideally has multiple lines of business selling into many different industries or consumer wants/needs.
+A diversified income stream means that the company isn’t a “one-trick pony” and ideally has multiple lines of business selling into many different industries or consumer wants and needs.

-I also like to consider whether the company has a wide “moat” defending its business and keeping competitors at bay.
-Brand loyalty, patents and/or unique products create moats.
+Consider whether the company has a wide “moat” defending its business and keeping competitors at bay.
+Brand loyalty, patents, and/or unique products create moats.
 A high degree of difficulty required to switch away from the company’s products or services to a competitor’s offering also provides a moat.
 Apple has a wide moat, as does Allergan, the maker of heavily patented Botox.

 A Wall Street analyst would refer to this as having relatively low and serviceable net debt.
 This simply means they have no problem paying their bills and haven’t overextended themselves with debt.

 There are several metrics that measure profitability, namely net income and free cash flow.
-Yes, earnings are important, but they can be manipulated for any number of reasons — to impress Wall Street or lower a tax bill.
+Yes, earnings are important, but they can be manipulated for any number of reasons, such as to impress Wall Street or lower a tax bill.
 Not so with cash.
 We know exactly how much the company has on hand, and the more the better.
 Available cash allows firms to weather storms and take advantage of opportunities.

 So, let’s take a look at two companies and see how they measure up for “quality.”